AaHaHaa/MMTools/README.md

 Addition of ASE to the coherent signal field is corrected, which was wrong previously.
 See the comments in the `stepping_RK4IP/MPA_rategain.m` for details.
 * 7/21/2024:<br>
 I've re-run all the examples, so I think there shouldn't be any forgotten bugs after the multi-level-rate-gain implementation.
+* 8/15/2024:<br>
+I modified the populations used in rate-eqn-gain modeling from the 2nd level to the highest level ($N_1$ to $N_m$), which was the ground level to the second highest level ($N_0$ to $N_m-1$) before.
+This is to conform with another model I'm currently developing and will hopefully be released soon.
+Additionally, I updated the 3D-UPPE code for free-space modeling.